Current Student Resources

 Our History in D.C.

-Established in 1995, the Washington Program was started to give students a complete Washington experience, including internship placement and credit, housing, and special events and programs.
+Established in 1995, the Washington Program was created to give Penn State students a complete Washington experience, including internship placement and credit, housing, and special events and programs.

 Students from all areas of the University have participated in the Washington Program.
 Over the years, they have worked for organizations like the American Civil Liberties Union, CNN, the Environmental Protection Agency, House and Senate offices, and the Organization of American States.